-Deepfakes, which garnered much attention in 2022 (from relatively minor gaffes, such as the one with JK Rowling, to more potentially dangerous ones, such as the one of Ukrainian President Volodymyr Zelenskyy asking his citizens to lay down their arms), represent only the precipice of rapidly increasing AI technology that can fuel disinformation better than ever.
+Deepfakes, which garnered much attention in 2022 — from relatively minor gaffes, such as the one with JK Rowling, to more potentially dangerous ones, such as the one of Ukrainian President Volodymyr Zelenskyy asking his citizens to lay down their arms) — represent only the precipice of rapidly increasing AI technology that can fuel disinformation better than ever.

 A new suite of technology is fully synthetic media.
 Text-to-image technology broke through this year as advanced models such as Stable Diffusion and DALL-E (both available open-access) allow users to create their own fully synthetic images out of thin air using only a text prompt.

 And once the right narrative hits the internet — perhaps well-timed to interfere with an election, for example — it’s difficult or impossible to contain the damage.

 The rapid improvement of partially synthetic and fully synthetic media coincides with Twitter’s change in leadership and priorities and increasing regulation of the internet.

 Earlier in his acquisition, Musk gave the impression that he cared about the integrity of the platform when he expressed concern about the number of bot accounts on Twitter.

 A better insight into his true priorities comes from the debut of Twitter Blue, the scheme to offer Twitter’s blue checkmark for verification through a monthly subscription.

-Despite warnings that the subscription service would not only have a limited impact on his bottom line, but it would also expose Twitter to trolls using the opportunity to impersonate real personalities, organizations, and causes.
-And it did.
-For only $8 a month.
+It was introduced despite warnings that the subscription service would not only have a limited impact on his bottom line but also expose Twitter to trolls using the opportunity to impersonate real personalities, organisations, and causes.

 First, it was reports of spiking levels of hate speech and disinformation, then it was the Great Twitter Exodus to alternatives such as Mastodon (the jury is still out there).
 Twitter Blue blessed us with trolls posing as legitimate accounts.

-With Musk at the helm, many fear Twitter will not only become a festoon of hate speech, disinformation, and erratic behaviour but that it will erase the progress Twitter has already made to combat them.
+With Musk at the helm, many fear Twitter will not only become a festoon of hate speech, disinformation, and erratic behaviour but that it will erase the progress the platform has already made to combat them.

-Report after report shows that Musk is leading ruthlessly with no plans to turn back.
+Report after report shows that Musk is leading ruthlessly without plans to turn back.
 At this pace, it is hard to see how Twitter will survive, at least in the form we know it.

-Heather Dannyelle Thompson is the manager of Digital Democracy for Democracy Reporting International, a nonprofit organisation promoting democracy worldwide.
+Heather Dannyelle Thompson is the manager of Digital Democracy for Democracy Reporting International, a non-profit organisation promoting democracy worldwide.